Voltstro/Pootis-Bot/README.md

 [![License](https://img.shields.io/github/license/creepysin/Pootis-Bot.svg?style=flat-square)](https://github.com/Creepysin/Pootis-Bot/blob/master/LICENSE) [![Discord](https://img.shields.io/badge/Discord-Creepysin-7289da.svg?style=flat-square&logo=discord)](https://discord.gg/m7hg47t) [![Youtube](https://img.shields.io/badge/Youtube-Creepysin-red.svg?style=flat-square&logo=youtube)](https://www.youtube.com/channel/UCGE1RiKvxmhB1mEVzJS0MtA)

-Pootis-Bot, an open source Discord bot written in the c# language using [Discord .NET](https://github.com/RogueException/Discord.Net)
+Pootis-Bot, an open-source Discord bot written in the C# language using [Discord.NET](https://github.com/RogueException/Discord.Net)

 Pootis-Bot is desgined to run on multiable servers though it is not recommened to add it to to many servers due to the audio services.

+# Bot Features

+Some current features that the bot can do.
+More feature are planed to be added

+- Multi Server Capablitys

+- Seprate Server Settings

+- Moderation

+- User Accounts

+- Leveling system

+- Music Service (Plays from youtube)

+- Google, Youtube and Giphy search support

+- Rule reaction feature

 ## Getting Started

+### If you just want to download the bot

+Currently the bot as a compiled version is not out (yet).

+### Contributing or compiling the bot your self

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine.

+1. Fork and clone the project

+2. Download it

-You can vist [this site](https://creepysin.github.io/Pootis-Bot/buildingwin/) on how to setup and build Pootis-Bot
+You can vist the [Pootis-Bot Documation](https://creepysin.github.io/Pootis-Bot/dev/building/) on how to build Pootis-Bot.

 ## Authors